CristianBrinza/event-planning/README.md

   1. Lobby Mechanism (WebSocket):
     -	The EventService provides a lobby mechanic where users can join an event planning session in real time, collaborating on tasks, updates, and changes through WebSockets.

+- Implemented within the Event & Task Management Service. <br>
+- Allows users to join a lobby for collaborative planning sessions.<br>
+- Manages user presence and real-time updates within the lobby.<br>
 2. API Consumption:
     -	The Notification Service consumes a third-party API, such as Twilio, to send SMS notifications to users for critical updates (in addition to in-app notifications).
+- Utilizes Consul for dynamic service discovery.<br>
+- Ensures that services can locate each other without hardcoded endpoints.<br>
+- Facilitates load balancing and fault tolerance.

 3. Service Discovery:
 -	A service discovery mechanism is implemented using Consul to allow services to discover each other dynamically and facilitate load balancing.

+4. Redis Queue
+- Used for distributing tasks among multiple instances of the Event & Task Management Service.<br>
+- Enhances scalability by balancing the workload.<br>
+- Ensures that tasks are processed efficiently even under heavy load.<br>

   -  Scalability: By integrating Service Discovery, each microservice can now scale independently without requiring manual intervention in the API Gateway.

   - Fault Tolerance: If a service goes down, the Service Discovery will automatically update the status, and the API Gateway will stop routing requests to that instance.

   ## Architecture Diagram